atetlaw/Typical/README.md

 { $0 < 15 }
 ```

-Create a type that can store the closure in a variable and implement `Typical`:
+First create a type that can store the closure in a variable and implement `Typical`:

 ```swift
 struct TypicalInt: Typical {